Top Ways to Protect Your Smart Home From Cyberattacks

 Use a long combination of letters, numbers, and characters (at least 10-15 characters)

-Use unique passwords for each device (hint: a password manager can help you safely track your passwords)
+Use unique passwords for each device (hint: a password manager can help you safely create and track your secure passwords)

 Change passwords every three months or if you suspect your device or login information were used without your permission